hypergraphql/hypergraphql/sources/documentation.md

 ### Rewritting to GraphQL

-Currently, the rewrting to GraphQL is conducted under the assumption that the schemas of the local and the remote HyperGraphQL instances are aligned, meaning that the same types/fields are mapped to the same IRIs, and the output types are associated with the same fields in both schemas.
-This assumption will be dropped in the future versions of HyperGraphQL.
+Currently, the rewrting to GraphQL is conducted under the assumption that the schemas of the local and the remote HyperGraphQL instances are aligned, meaning that types/fields with the same lables are mapped to the same IRIs, and the output types are associated with the same fields in both schemas.
+This assumption will be relaxed in the future versions of HyperGraphQL.

 <br>